• Home

 1995 Editor, Janus Literary Journal, Howard University

-2022 Nonwhite and Woman, Woodhall Press, forthcoming
+2022 Nonwhite and Woman, Woodhall Press

 2022 African American Heritage Month Calendar & Cultural Guide, City of Los Angeles Department of Cultural Affairs (2022, 2021, 2020, 2019)